-While Google Play Store has a huge range of apps, you may still find the need to install apps or APK Files from other legitimate third-party sources, which are also known to be reliable.
+While Google Play Store has a huge collection of apps, you may still find the need to install apps or APK Files from other legitimate third-party sources, which are also known to be reliable.

 For example, the APK File that allows you to use WhatsApp on Android tablet is not available on the Play Store and can only be downloaded from WhatsApp’s download site.